 To connect your Nest to the internet:

-- Once your Nest is finished scanning for local networks, find your Wi-Fi and, if needed, put in your password.
+- After your Nest is finished scanning for local networks, select your Wi-Fi and, if needed, put in your password.

-Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, the maker of Nest, a Nest Thermostat battery will generally last several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+Nest thermostats are powered indirectly through HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery will generally last several months.
+Recharge it with the USB cord that comes included.

 4. Shutting Off a Nest Thermostat

-If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
-Off mode shuts down all your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.
+If you aren’t going to be in your home for a long time, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
+Using Off mode will turn off all of your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.

 To find Off mode on the thermostat: